eggerj/cospliceModNet/README.md

 This repository contains Python and R scripts for performing co-splicing module network inference using complex splicing variants quantified from the MAJIQ framework for complex alternative splicing.
 Simulated local splicing variant (LSV) percent spliced in (PSI) values have been created in the form of output files from MAJIQ to use as an example.

+## Creating Sample TSV Files of LSV PSI Quantities Using MAJIQ Framework

+Using the MAJIQ framework we first create splicing graphs and annotate LSVs by running `majiq build` with all samples (.bam files) of our dataset.
+This will create, for each sample in our dataset, a file with the extension `.majiq` (e.g. `sample1.majiq`).
+These files are actually `.npz` files containing numpy arrays indicating the number of reads supporting each LSV junction in a given sample.

+In a typical differential splicing analysis we would first define our two sample groups and perform multiple hypothesis testing of relative splicing changes by running `majiq deltapsi`.
+For de novo network inference we need to estimate the relative abundance of each LSV across all samples of our dataset.
+Therefore, in order to obtain per-sample splicing values we run `majiq psi` on each sample `.majiq` file within our dataset.
+Running `majiq psi` on each sample will create a `.psi` file containing relative splicing values for each LSV meeting minimum thresholds in a given sample.
+These `.psi` files are to be used by the MAJIQ Voila functions.

+Under default settings, `majiq psi` will also create a `.tsv` alongside the `.psi` file.
+These are tab delimited files containing human readable splicing values for each LSV.
+For whatever reason, the `.tsv` files created here only contain limited information regarding each LSV (probably enough for most uses).
+For our needs, however, we require some more information regarding each LSV and we can obtain this information by generating more extensive `.tsv` files using MAJIQ's `voila tsv` function on each `.psi` file.
+This will create a `.tsv` with more columns than those created using `majiq psi` (we can set the `majiq psi` parameters to not generate the `.tsv` since we don't need them anyways).

 ## Collecting LSV Splicing Values from Sample TSV Files

 The script `create_psi_matrix.py` collects LSV splicing quantities from sample MAJIQ files (TSV files) and creates a .csv file representing a sample by LSV matrix of PSI quantities.
 In addition, the script creates a second .csv file containing annotations for each LSV including the gene name, gene ID (Ensembl), splicing event type, number of junctions, and most noteably, an SVR assignment indicating which SVR the LSV belongs to for SVR formulation (performed later in R).
 The remaining .py files contain functions used by `create_psi_matrix.py` for sample LSV processing.